river666styx/MBIS/docs/source/index.rst

-Welcome to the MBI Snark Discord server documentation!
+Welcome to the MBIS Discord server docs!
 ===================================

 **MBIS** is a Discord server dedicated to casual educational commentary regarding the Munchausen by Internet phenomenon.